 The public today is more engaged in the discourse surrounding PTSD and, to a lesser extend, TBI and other trauma-related afflictions.
 Many veterans with PTSD cope with feelings of isolation, depression, anger, heightened sensitivity to loud sounds, fear of crowds or anxiety in social situations in general.
 It’s therefore unsurprising that attention has turned to the human-animal bond as a way to help PTSD and other sufferers overcome many of the emotionally-driven impacts of their condition.

-While we don’t discount the merits of non-traditional service animals like monkeys or horses, the simple fact is that dogs are most often used for service functions.
-They’re highly trainable, easily accommodated in most living situations and have a long track record of working with people to perform a wide range of complex tasks.
+While we do not discount the merits of non-traditional service animals like monkeys or horses, the simple fact is that dogs are most often used for service functions.
+They are highly trainable, easily accommodated in most living situations, and have a long track record of working with people to perform a wide range of complex tasks.